Arjdroid/outline-oci-terraform/README.md

 In order to run the project, you must configure it with the necessary details to run it.

 This project requires a `terraform.tfvars` file in its root directory to function.
-The contents of this file are as follows:

-You must use the example-terraform.tfvars file provided as a template and fill in the required details, before renaming it to `terraform.tfvars` and
+You may use the `example-terraform.tfvars` file provided as a template and fill in the required details, before renaming it to `terraform.tfvars`.

 The contents to fill in the oracle cloud platform part of this file: